Python Seaborn Cheat Sheet

 For most beginners, the first Python data visualization library that they use is, naturally, Matplotlib.
 It is a Python 2D plotting library that enables users to make publication-quality figures.
 It is quite an extensive library where a cheat sheet will definitely come in handy when you're learning, but when you manage to use this library effectively, you'll also be able to get insights and work better with other packages, such as Pandas, that intend to build more plotting integration with Matplotlib as time goes on.

-Another package that you'll be able to tackle is Seaborn, the statistical data visualization library of Python.
+Another package that you'll be able to tackle easily is Seaborn, the statistical data visualization library of Python.

 DataCamp has created a Seaborn cheat sheet for those who are ready to get started with this data visualization library with the help of a handy one-page reference.